davps/Spring3-GAE-boilerplate/README.md

 Complete Google App Engine + Spring 3 Web App Example
 ===============================================================================

-Based on best practices for application architecture proposed by SpringSource.
-It's a great boilerplate to start a JEE web apps deployed in the cloud.
+This repository contains best practices for an JEE (Spring based) application architecture.
+It's a great boilerplate to start JEE web apps and deploy them in GAE.

 ### Introduction